heroiclabs/nakama-docs/docs/gameplay-multiplayer-server-multiplayer.md

 You must return three values:

 (table) - The initial in-memory state of the match.
-May be any non-nil Lua term, or nil to end the match.
+May be any non-nil Lua term, or nil to end the match.<br>
 (number) - Tick rate representing the desired number of `match_loop()` calls per second.
-Must be between 1 and 30, inclusive.
+Must be between 1 and 30, inclusive.<br>
 (string) - A string label that can be used to filter matches in listing operations.
 Must be between 0 and 256 characters long.
 This is used in [match listing](#match-listing) to filter matches.

 _Example_